 Participants in the LIC will complete the same overall number of clinical training weeks in their Year 3 curriculum as their traditional curriculum counterparts (54 weeks).
+Traditional block rotations will be required for all LIC students and will vary based on LIC site.
+Students will work with the Clinical Curriculum scheduling team to determine which clerkships and/or electives will be scheduled outside of the LIC curriculum.

 Acts of nature, illness, and other circumstances may require last-minute changes to the LIC curriculum and credits and may necessitate the use of urban sites in order to provide adequate clinical exposure.
-These modifications would occur only after careful discussion and approval by the LIC Director, Associate Dean of Clinical & Competency Based Education and Associate Dean of Student Affairs in collaboration with the site.
+These modifications would occur only after careful discussion and approval by the LIC director, dean of Community Engagement, dean of Clinical Curriculum and dean, student affairs, or respective designees in collaboration with the site.